-- Practitioners have the right to review, on request, information submitted to support his or her credentialing application to the Humana Credentialing department.
-Humana keeps all submitted information locked and confidential.
+- Practitioners have the right to review, on request, information submitted to support their credentialing application to the Humana Healthy Horizons credentialing department.
+Humana Healthy Horizons keeps all submitted information locked and confidential.
 Access to electronic credentialing information is password protected and limited to staff that requires access for business purposes. - Practitioners have the right to correct incomplete, inaccurate or conflicting information by supplying corrections in writing to the credentialing department prior to presentation to the credentialing committee.
-If information obtained during the credentialing or re-credentialing process varies substantially from the application, the practitioner is notified and given the opportunity to correct information prior to presentation to the credentialing committee. - Practitioners have the right to be informed of the status of their credentialing or re-credentialing application on written request to the credentialing department.
+If information obtained during the credentialing or recredentialing process varies substantially from the application, the practitioner is notified and given the opportunity to correct information prior to presentation to the credentialing committee. - Practitioners have the right to be informed of the status of their credentialing or recredentialing application on written request to the credentialing department.